top of page

 • In our Bible story, it was time for Cain and Abel to try their best.
 Abel gave his best to God.
 It was Abel's way of saying he loves God and he trusts God, and he serves God.
 But, Cain was different.
 Cain just got a basket of things he found in his field, and he gave that to God.
 It was Cain's way of saying that he doesn't care very much about God, and God is not very special to him, and he didn’t really want to try.

 • The Bible tells us God was pleased with Abel and his offering, but not with Cain and his offering.
+Really, it was because Abel loved God, and Cain did not.

 SLIDE 15